 After completing 20 years of qualifying service, a reservist may apply for retirement.
-Once retired, the reservist is entitled to receive certain benefits immediately; however, until recently he or she was not entitled to receive retired pay until the age of 60.
+Once retired, the reservist is entitled to receive certain benefits immediately; however, until 2008 he or she was not entitled to receive retired pay until the age of 60.
 In light of the heavy use of the Reserve Component in recent years, a number of legislative proposals were introduced in the 108th and 109th Congresses to lower the age at which reservists receive retired pay and military retiree health care benefits.
 During the 110th Congress, a provision was included in the National Defense Authorization Act for FY2008 that permits certain reservists to draw retired pay as early as age 50, while maintaining the age for access to the military health care system at 60.
+140

-This provision reduced the age for receipt of retired pay for members of the Ready Reserve by three months for each aggregate of 90 days of specified duty performed in any fiscal year after January 28, 2008 (the date of enactment of the FY2008 National Defense Authorization Act).
-Specified duty includes active duty under any provision of law to which 10 U.S.C. §101(a)(13)(B) refers, active duty under 10 U.S.C. §12301(d), or active service under 32 U.S.C. §502(f) if responding to a national emergency declared by the President or supported by federal funds.
-The retired pay eligibility age cannot be reduced below age 50; eligibility for retiree health care benefits remains at age 60.
-This law has no effect on reservists who were already
+This provision reduced the age for receipt of retired pay for members of the Ready Reserve by three months for each aggregate of 90 days of specified duty performed in any fiscal year after January 28, 2008 (the date of enactment of the FY2008 National Defense Authorization Act), or specified duty performed in any two consecutive fiscal years after September 30, 2014.
+141 Specified duty includes active duty under any provision of law to which 10 U.S.C. §101(a)(13)(B) refers, active duty under 10 U.S.C. §12301(d) or 12304b, 142 or active service under 32 U.S.C. §502(f) if responding to a national emergency declared by the President or supported by federal funds.
+143 The retired pay eligibility age cannot be reduced below age 50; eligibility for retiree health care benefits remains at age 60.
+This law has no effect on reservists who were already retired as of January 28, 2008; reservists who do not perform any of the types of specified duty during their careers; or reservists who only performed the specified duty prior to January 28, 2008.
+It only reduces the retirement age for those reservists who perform qualifying duty after January 28, 2008.
+144 or retention authorities (i.e., they do not require the consent of the member to be used).
+In 2018, Congress added 10 U.S.C. §12304b as a type of qualifying duty (P.L.
+115-232).